josehelps/cert-change-watcher/README.md

 # cert-change-watcher
 Sends a slack alert when it sees changes in your certificates and save the change locally.
+It can also do a shodan scan on the domain that changed and return those results on the slack message.

 * new or removed domains
 * changes in issuers
 * new certificates for subdomains
+* scans domains with shodan to see what ports/protocols and technologies are expose

 ![example](static/slackexample.png)